rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

 - No. New Hubs: 57
 - No. Vehicle Types: 1

-Best Found Objective Value: 383.8
+Best Known Objective Value: 383.8

-## Instance 5: "msinstance3.json"
+## Instance 5:
 Instance description:
 - No. Suppliers: 6
 - No. Depots: 20
 - No. Old Hubs: 5
 - No. New Hubs: 50
 - No. Vehicle Types: 4
-Best Found Objective Value: 5016.1
+Best Known Objective Value: 5016.1

 ## Instance 6: "biginstance3.json"
 Instance description: